 Ms. Walker's work focuses on appellate, regulatory and complex litigation matters.
 She has extensive experience in appellate challenges to agency rulemakings, particularly in the telecommunications space, and in other high-stakes commercial litigation.

 By appointment of the U.S. Court of Appeals for the D.C.
-Circuit, Ms. Walker served on the Court's Advisory Committee on Procedures from 2009 to 2015.
-She presently serves on the Board of Directors for the Historical Society of the D.C.
+Circuit, Ms. Walker serves as the Chair of the Court's Advisory Committee on Procedures.
+She also serves on the Board of Directors for the Historical Society of the D.C.
 Circuit.
 From 2010 to 2015, she was a Public Member of the Council of the Administrative Conference of the United States, which is composed of leading authorities on administrative law.

 Ms. Walker worked in the White House Counsel's Office as Associate Counsel to President George W. Bush from 2001 to 2003.
 She was part of the original litigation team on behalf of then-Governor Bush in the battle over the 2000 presidential election.

 Ms. Walker clerked for U.S. Supreme Court Justice Clarence Thomas from 1995 to 1996 and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit from 1994 to 1995.
 After her clerkships, she worked as an associate at Gibson Dunn.
 She then reentered government service, serving at the Federal Communications Commission as Legal Advisor and later Senior Legal Advisor/Chief of Staff to Commissioner Harold Furchtgott-Roth.